hokru/struca/README.md

 - **BLAS/LAPACK**: performance not critical, any library will suffice
 - **Fortran compilter**: developed and tested with gfortran (4.7).
+- **git**: git is needed to include the git version in the output.

 ### scientific references
 - RMSD quaternion fit: DOI:10.1002/jcc.20110
-- cite as: H.Kruse www.github/hokru/struca V. 1.0b *git version*
+- cite code as (suggestion): H.Kruse www.github/hokru/struca V. *git version*